Top 10 Web Accessibility Standards Every Developer Should Know

 We have two solutions to offer context to the user: semantic markup and ARIA roles.

-Semantic markup are tags like header, section, main, nav, and footer.
-Tags like header, main, and footer are tags that you can easily add to about any web page.
+are tags that you can easily add to about any web page.

 ARIA roles provide context similar to semantic markup.
-The difference: you can add an attribute to any tag, including a div.
+The difference: you can add an attribute to any tag, including a div

-For example, <div role=”navigation”></div> is equivalent to <nav></nav>.
+For example, <div role=”navigation”></div>

 For a list of landmark ARIA roles and other ARIA roles, see Landmark Roles on the MDN Docs site.